neondatabase/website/content/docs/introduction/high-availability.md

 - **Storage redundancy** &#8212; _Protecting both your long-term and active data_

-On the storage side, all data is backed by cloud object storage for long-term safety, while Pageserver and Safekeeper services are distributed across Availability Zones to provide redundancy for the cached data used by compute.
-Our systems monitor the health of these Pageservers and manage the automatic switch of failed Pageservers to healthy ones.
+  On the storage side, all data is backed by cloud object storage for long-term safety, while Pageserver and Safekeeper services are distributed across [Availability Zones](https://en.wikipedia.org/wiki/Availability_zone) to provide redundancy for the cached data used by compute.

 ## Compute resiliency